CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/Analytics in a Day.md

 ## Known Issues and workarounds

-1. The dedicated SQL pool is paused by default, the attendee must resume the pool before performing the lab by
+1. The dedicated SQL pool is paused by default, the attendee must resume the pool before performing the lab by following the below steps.

     - Navigateto the **Synapse-AIAD-287302** resource group from the Azure portal.
     - Select dedicated SQL pool **SQLPool01 (asaworkspaceUniqueID/SQLPool01)** and click on **Resume**.